chisness/pokercamp/_pages/home.md

 # toc_sticky: true
 layout: single
 ---
-**Poker Camp** is a program to learn about probability, game theory, and overcoming biases, while learning poker strategy in parallel.
+**Poker Camp** is a program to learn about probability, game theory, decision making, and biases alongside poker strategy.

 ![Poker Camp](./assets/pc.png)

 We plan to launch the first edition in 2024 and want to begin with a 2-hour trial workshop in February.
 It will take place virtually from 3-5pm ET (12-2pm PT) on Sunday, February 11 and/or Sunday, February 18, depending on interest.

 The workshop is free and your feedback will be valuable in developing the full version.
 No poker knowledge is expected.

 In the trial workshop, we will go over:
 1. 1-Card poker rules and practice session